Pranavumak13/ToDo-App/README.md

 This project is created while learning EJS.

-In the Project, you can also go to "Work" page by just typing "Work" at the of URL.
+In the Project, you can also go to "Work" page by just typing "Work" at the end of URL.